Charlotte Forten Grimké: Marriage and family

-Details of Charlotte Forten Grimké's health and travels during the 1880s and 1890s are documented in the recently discovered letters of Louisa M. Jacobs, daughter of fugitive-slave-narrative author Harriet Ann Jacobs.
+Details of Charlotte Forten Grimké's health and travels during the 1880s and 1890s are documented in the recently discovered letters of Louisa Matilda Jacobs, Charlotte's third-cousin, and daughter of fugitive-slave-narrative author Harriet Ann Jacobs.

+Charlotte Forten Grimké died on July 23, 1914 after years of declining health and thirteen months bedridden.

 The Charlotte Forten Grimke House in Washington, D.C., is listed on the National Register of Historic Places.

 Writings

+In 1864, Charlotte left her teaching position in Port Royal, South Carolina and returned to Philadelphia where she began writing her experiences of the Port Royal experiment.
+Her essays, "Life on the Sea Islands, Part I and Part II" were published in Atlantic Monthly publication in 1894.

 Charlotte Forten Grimké's last literary effort was in response to The Evangelist editorial, "Relations of Blacks and Whites: Is There a Color Line in New England?"
 It asserted that blacks were not discriminated against in New England society.
-Forten Grimké responded that black Americans achieved success over extraordinary social odds, and they simply wanted fair and respectful treatment.
+She responded that black Americans achieved success over extraordinary social odds, and they simply wanted fair and respectful treatment.

-Charlotte Forten Grimké was a regular journal writer until she returned north after teaching in South Carolina.
-After her return, her entries were less frequent, although she wrote about her daughter's death and her busy life with her husband.
+She was a regular journal writer until she returned north after teaching in South Carolina.
+After her return, her entries were less frequent, although she wrote about her daughter's death and her busy life with her husband in Washington, D.C.
 Her journals are a rare example of documents detailing the life of a free black female in the antebellum North.

-In her diary on December 14, 1862, Forten made a reference to "the blues" as a sad or depressed state of mind.
+In her diary on December 14, 1862, she made a reference to "the blues" as a sad or depressed state of mind.
 She was teaching in South Carolina at the time and wrote that she came home from a church service "with the blues" because she "felt very lonesome and pitied myself."
 She soon got over her sadness and later noted certain songs, including one called Poor Rosy, that were popular among the slaves.
 Forten admitted that she could not describe the manner of singing but she did write that the songs "can't be sung without a full heart and a troubled spirit."
 Those conditions inspired countless blues songs and could be described as the essence of blues singing.